Teach kindness in your classroom. Our world needs it now more than ever.

 These books capture the power of a moment of kindness to change a life for the better, as well as the sense of purpose and pride that can come from helping someone.
 Most importantly, these books teach kids that you don’t have to perform a heroic act to make the world a better place: even small acts of kindness ripple across the world in ways that no one could expect.
 They’re an excellent way to show young children that their empathy and compassion really can make a difference! – A Mighty Girl

 A free program from The be kind people project that offers quick 5-10 minute lessons, videos, and activities that align national academic standards with character education.

 Each month the lessons focus on one skill of The Be Kind Pledge which defines the skills of kindness and helps students understand what TO do instead of what NOT to do.

-The Teacher Classroom Kindness Kit from Multicultural Children’s Book Day includes a book list, activities and “Be a Hero Be Kind” poster.
+Multicultural Children’s Book Day provides a book list, activities, and a “Be a Hero Be Kind” poster.

 November 13 World Kindness Day

 November 27 RAK Friday (in place of Black Friday!)